 So easy a blindfolded baby could do it.
 Trust me, it’s not so easy on other websites to hunt things down on some external cpanel, hoping you don’t break your website in the process.
 Remember Bluehost and WordPress are best buds!

-You have unlimited domain names, blogs, and email addresses.
+You can have unlimited domain names, blogs, and email addresses.

 This comes with most hosts, but it’s worth being said.
 Have a party and install as many websites as you like!

-It’s easy to create your own customized email address for your domain.
+It’s easy to create your own customized email addresses for your domain.